open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 instrumentation, and it is not required that UIs respect their values, even when they are set.

-The value of `display.field` MUST match another attribute key, with the expectation that the value of that field will be used as the span name in the display.
-If both `display.name` and `display.field` are set, `display.name` should take precedence.
+The value of `display.attribute` MUST match another attribute key, with the expectation that the value of that attribute will be used as the span name in the display.
+If both `display.name` and `display.attribute` are set, `display.name` should take precedence.

 The `display.type` field may match an appropriate namespace (db, http, faas, etc) or be completely custom.